IFES-CEC Ukraine Training Center conducts Electoral Systems’ workshop

 Another start-up session focused on Electoral System three elements, the content of which was used throughout the whole workshop, in order to characterize electoral systems.
 For visibility and summary, in parallel to explanation of the systems, facilitators were sorting the systems into a) District Magnitude: MMD vs. SMD; b) Ballot Structure: Categorical vs. Preferential; Party vs. Candidate oriented; c) Electoral Formula: Relative Majority vs. Absolute Majority vs. Proportional to the share of votes.

 All sessions on technical understanding of systems were highly interactive and enabled participants to try all types of electoral systems in practice.
-Participants had the opportunity to try themselves in the role of voters and as well as counting officials, which ensured better understanding of voting and counting approach in each electoral system.
+Participants had the opportunity to try themselves in the role of voters and as well as counting officials, which ensured better understanding of voting and counting systems of each electoral system.

 One of the sessions was devoted to selecting the best variant of electoral system with open lists for Ukraine.
 For this used infographics that showed how would have changed the results of parliamentary elections in 2014 in Ukraine if been used different versions of the electoral system with open lists, including the Dutch model, Polish model, Czech model, Estonian model and the Swedish model.
 This session was very interesting for the participants in light of the relevance of the reform of the electoral system in Ukraine.
 That helped to combine a theoretical knowledge of international experience with the Ukrainian political and socio-economic factors.